Andreev Reflection in the Quantum Hall Regime at an Al/InAs Junction on a Cleaved Edge

 Turning to the result in Fig.~\ref{figure4}(b), $P_\text{h}$ gradually increases with increasing $\nu$ (i.e., decreasing $B_{z}$).
 No clear difference in $P_\text{h}$ is observed between the odd and even $\nu$, where the incoming edge channels are partially spin-polarized and unpolarized, respectively.
 This suggests the presence of a spin-flip mechanism, likely due to the spin-orbit interaction in the Pt layer.

 Another notable feature in our data is the absence of discontinuous jumps in $R_\text{d}$ during magnetic field sweeps, which were reported for MoRe/graphene junctions and attributed to a phase shift in $\Delta$ resulting from vortices hopping in and out of the superconductor~\cite{Zhao2020, Zhao2023}.
-In our experiment, the superconductor is thinner than the coherence length, and we utilize a two-axis vector magnet to align the magnetic field parallel to the film.
+In our setup, the superconductor is thinner than the coherence length, and we utilize a two-axis vector magnet to align the magnetic field parallel to the film.
 This minimizes the possibility of vortices playing any role, consistent with the absence of discontinuous jumps.
-In an attempt to account for the $P_\text{d} > 0.5$ observed in their 150-$\mu$m-wide NbTiN/InAs junction, the authors of Ref.~\cite{Hatefipour2022} speculated that electrons may have a higher probability than holes to tunnel into the superconductor.
-Although the origin of such asymmetric tunneling, if present, is unclear, the absence of vortices, which are necessary for electron/hole tunneling into the superconductor, makes this scenario unlikely in our CEO device.
+In an attempt to account for the $P_\text{h} > 0.5$ observed in their 150-$\mu$m-wide NbTiN/InAs junction, the authors of Ref.~\cite{Hatefipour2022} speculated that electrons may have a higher probability than holes to tunnel into the superconductor.
+Although the origin of such asymmetry, if present, is unclear, the absence of vortices, which promote electron/hole tunneling into the superconductor, makes this scenario less likely in our CEO device.
 While the effects of vortices have been studied from different theoretical perspectives~\cite{Kurilovich2023, Tang2022}, the irrelevance of vortices in our CEO device is expected to help elucidate the mechanism of Andreev conversion in the QH regime.
-The much smaller $\Delta$ compared to type-II superconductors, along with the narrowness of the superconducting electrode below the coherence length, places our experiment in a unique regime distinct from other experiments.
-The small $\Delta$ makes the velocity of CAESs ($v_\text{c}$) and their momentum difference small, the latter being determined by $v_\text{c}$ and the induced superconducting gap ($\leq \Delta$).
-Our observation of $P_\text{d} > 0.5$ along with a clear bias dependence in such a regime will stimulate further theoretical investigations.